Djer: Length of reign

 According to the Roman historian Julius Africanus, Manetho wrote that the third pharaoh ruled 31 years.
 Modern reconstructions of the near-contemporary (and therefore, more accurate) Palermo Stone ascribes Djer a reign of at least 40 years.
 According to Toby Wilkinson, the annals record "41 complete or partial years."
 Wilkinson also notes that years 1–10 of Djer's reign are preserved in register II of the Palermo Stone, while the middle years of this pharaoh's reign are recorded in register II of Cairo stone fragment C1.
 However, this is not the only proposed reconstruction.
 Erik Hornung argues that the Palermo Stone records 47 years for Djer, while Wolfgang Helck proposes 57 years.

 Reign

 Djer's queen's bracelet is the only surviving royal jewellry of the early dynasty period of Egypt.
 It bears his royal serekh or name.

+A view of all Four surviving royal bracelets from Djer's royal tomb now in the Grand Egyptian Museum.

 Djer's reign was preceded by a regency controlled by Neithhotep, possibly his mother or grandmother.

 The evidence for Djer's life and reign is: